|Next Meeting Agenda||Meeting Notes|

 Dennis McLane is retired from the Bureau of Land Management.
 He has a BS degree in Park and Recreation Management from Sacramento State University.
 He started his career with Sacramento County Parks and then was hired as a California State Park Ranger with assignments in the redwood parks, the Mendocino coastal parks, Topanga State Park, and Silverwood Lake State Recreation Area.
 The greater part of Dennis’ career was spent as a ranger with the Bureau of Land Management.
 He served as Chief Ranger in the California Desert before becoming the BLM’s first national chief ranger in Washington, DC.
 Dennis received the Department of the Interior’s Meritorious Service Award in 2002.
 Dennis retired from the BLM as Deputy Chief of Law Enforcement in 2003.
 In his retirement, Dennis and his wife are avid campers in the Idaho State Parks.
 They own a pop-up trailer and a canoe and have created many family memories in places like Ponderosa and Bruneau Dunes State Parks.
 They have visited 19 out of the 30 state parks and plan on seeing them all eventually.
 Dennis’s quote is, "You can take the ranger out of the parks, but you can’t take the parks out of the ranger!"

-Bill Chairman of Drake Cooper, an marketing and public relations firm in Boise.
+Bill is the chairman of Drake Cooper, an marketing and public relations firm in Boise.
 Bill is an author, a frequent lecturer for BSU, U of I and a myriad of marketing venues, and a contributor to the book, Inside the Minds: Advertising Best Practices.
 Bill gives back to the community, serving on boards and working with non-profits such as: The Idaho Shakespeare Festival, FUNDSY, Bogus Basin, the Red Cross, the Boise Philharmonic Association, The Boy Scouts of America, Friends of Idaho State Parks, and the Metro Boise Chamber of Commerce.

 Steve Smylie is a lifelong Idaho native and holds degrees from NNU, BSU, and the U. of I. He worked as a teacher, coach, and educational leader for 38 years and is currently an adjunct professor at BSU.
 He served 4 terms in the Idaho Legislature, representing West Boise and Meridian.
 Parks hold a special place in Steve's heart, his father, Gov. Robert E. Smylie championed the creation of the Idaho Dept. of Parks and Recreation in 1963.
 Steve participated in an historical preservation project at Harriman Park in 2006 and has researched the history of the parks system, writing a chapter in the book 100 Years: Idaho and It's Parks (2008).
 He also serves as Idaho President of Phi Delta Kappa International and on the Advisory Board of the Treasure Valley Salvation Army, as well as other community organizations.
 He and his wife, Marsha, love hiking, cross country skiing, travel, and so many other things that make Idaho special.